Illustration photo: Jonas Hvideberg at the U23 European Championship. Copyright Norges Cykleforbund.

 This is probably the case for strength training with heavy weights more so than gentler “core” and “stability” exercises using body weight as load.

 The common experience for many riders new to strength training is reduced leg freshness.
-As a result, intervals may feel harder to execute and the balance between training and rest is somewhat shifted.
+The more intensive cycling workouts may feel harder to execute and the balance between training and rest is somewhat challenged.

 Keep in mind, this may also be the case for those riders who successfully improve their performance after taking on strength training.
 Adding strength training to a full on endurance training plan is a bit like walking a tightrope.
 So you need to ensure you fall down on the correct side – that is on the side of adaptation, not overreaching.